GET A FREE QUOTE

-An annuity is a financial product that gives a fixed stream of payments to people.
+The definition of an annuity is a financial product that gives a fixed stream of payments to people.
 This fixed stream is mostly used by those people who have got their retirement from the office.
 In simpler words, an annuity is a contract that a person signs with an insurance company to get long-term payments and benefits from it.
 Most people who are getting retired do such kind of investment to get a constant payment to support their living even after retirement and live a happy life.

 Moreover, the investors can decide the date when they want to start their annuity payouts.
-They can select the date and once that date arrives they can start getting their payouts.
+They can select the date and once that date arrives, they can start getting their payouts.
 They help individuals address the risk of outliving their savings.
 Upon annuitization, the holding institution will issue a stream of payments at a later point in time.

 There are two phases in the annuity.
 One phase is known as the accumulation phase in which the funds are added to the annuity, while the other is the annuitization phase in which the payments are commenced.
 Going more deeper into the annuity concept; it can be divided into different structures, such as fixed, variable, immediate, and deferred income.